 Last April the heritage CPO building entrance to Britomart Train Station reopened.
-And there’s lots more coming too - another exciting new waterfront area for spending time, Te Wananga (between the Ferry Building and Princes Wharf), and Quay Street’s upgrade will be mostly complete by April, with trees and plants adding the finishing touches in June.
+And there’s lots more coming too - another exciting new waterfront area for spending time, Te Wananga (between the Ferry Building and Princes Wharf), and Quay Street’s upgrade will be mostly complete by the end of May, with trees and plants adding the finishing touches in June.

 Here’s a video from Auckland Transport showing how the changes in the downtown waterfront area fit together and the progress that’s been made over the past months.

 New at the waterfront end of Queen Street

 Te Komititanga, the new square in the heart of the waterfront downtown area, has opened just in time for Christmas and America’s Cup sailing.
 With built in seating, pōhutukawa trees that will provide more shade every year as they grow and water fountains, this is a great spot for enjoying a takeaway lunch from Commercial Bay's Harbour Eats and a handy ‘meet me here’ location.

 There’s plenty of open space for the thousands of people who’ll cross the square daily, getting to, from and around the city centre via the train station – the front entrance opens in April, and the City Rail Link will mean thousands more train users in a few years’ time - buses, ferry or foot.